Best holiday rental deals in Kangaroo Point

 Browse 5,383 holiday lettings available in Kangaroo Point and find the perfect home for your getaway.
 By comparing these properties, HomeToGo brings you the best deals as well as the highest rated properties in Kangaroo Point.

 Recommended holiday lettings in Kangaroo Point

-Rent a holiday apartment, home or cottage in Kangaroo Point: from $33 per night
+Rent a holiday home, apartment or cottage in Kangaroo Point from just $26 per night

 Best holiday homes with a patio or terrace